 - Visiting Your Professor During Office Hours.
 Your instructor is an expert in their field, and keeps office hours to meet with students who are struggling.
 Spending 20-30 minutes with your professor, disclosing a struggle with a chapter, subject, or skill, and seeking their support first shows your investment and concern for their course.

 - Joining a Study Group.
 Health Sciences are a collaborative industry and it’s important to begin working with others early in your career.
 Study groups keep members accountable to reading assignments, and students support each other by filling in gaps in their understanding while realizing their own strengths and skills.

 Can I pick the Tutor I want to work with?

-Peer Tutoring pairs will selectively review targeted concepts and skills for remediation.
+Peer Tutoring pairs/groups will selectively review targeted concepts and skills for remediation.
 Tutors cannot review all content from your course, and cannot re-teach material.
 As a Tutee, it’s important that you come prepared for sessions.
 This means:

 - Bringing all the resources and materials you want to review

 - Looking at the specific, challenging content before you meet with your tutor

 - Creating a list of questions and topics you want your Tutor to cover.
 Sending these to your tutor before your session will help your tutor prepare the best support possible.

 There’s no rule about how long a tutoring session should go.
 Some pairs meet for 30 minutes at a time, while others work together for 2 or more hours but meet infrequently.
 How you arrange your tutoring schedule is a matter between the Tutor and Tutee, and their mutual availability.